ngonz232/Collective/README.md

 * A profile page where the user can see their profile and events they registered for (Week Three)
 * Google Maps API implemented to show where a particular event is located (Week Three)
 * Each event has a "Date created" shown (Week Three)
+* User can filter events by either most recent date or nearest first (Week Three)

 **Optional Nice-to-have Stories**